NICTA/serene-python-client/README.md

 ### How to test
-Nose2 unittests needs to be installed.
+Nose unittests needs to be installed.
 To run the tests:
 ```
-nose tests
+nosetests
 ```
 ### Run